marttp/resumize/README.md

 - [Docker](https://www.docker.com/products/docker-desktop/) or [Podman](https://podman.io/) or whatever you like e.g. [Colima](https://github.com/abiosoft/colima) to run Qdrant

 ### Make it run locally
-- Clone the repository: `git clone https://github.com/marttp/rag-resume-generate`
+- Clone the repository: `git clone https://github.com/marttp/resumize`

 ### Run LlamaEdge for your local

+TBC

-2. Navigate to the project directory: `cd resume-generator`
+1. Navigate to the project directory: `cd resume-generator`
-3. Build the project: `cargo build --release`
+2. Build the project: `cargo build --release`

 ### Run Qdrant

+TBC

+1. Navigate to the project directory: `cd resume-generator`
+2. Build the project: `cargo build --release`

 ### Run Actix Web

+TBC

+1. Navigate to the project directory: `cd resume-generator`
+2. Build the project: `cargo build --release`

 ### Run Dioxus

+TBC

 #### Locally

+1. Navigate to the project directory: `cd resume-generator`
+2. Build the project: `cargo build --release`

 #### Bundle version

+1. Navigate to the project directory: `cd resume-generator`
+2. Build the project: `cargo build --release`

 ## License
 This project is licensed under the MIT License.